quantlover/SurgicalSkillsHub/FIREBASE_SETUP.md

-# Firebase Setup Guide for SuturLearn
+# Firebase Setup Guide for SutureLearn

-This guide will help you set up Firebase Authentication and Firestore with maximum security for your SuturLearn application.
+This guide will help you set up Firebase Authentication and Firestore with maximum security for your SutureLearn application.

 ## Prerequisites